 As interest in astrotourism grows, eclipse chasing has become an increasingly popular activity.
 Whether you travel to see an eclipse or are lucky enough to enjoy them as they pass over your home, there’s no denying that eclipses are powerful and humbling to experience.
+But when is the next lunar eclipse occurring?

 What is a Lunar Eclipse?